dynatrace-oss/barista/src/lib/filter-field/README.md

 ---

 # Filter field (Experimental)

-DO NOT USE IN PRODUCTION!
 This component is WIP and therefore experimental.
+API documentation will follow soon.

 <docs-source-example example="DefaultFilterFieldExample"></docs-source-example>